feilab-hust/VCD-Net/readme.md

 python3 eval.py --cpu
 ```

-to reconstruct the images.
+to reconstruct the demo images.

-**p.s.** the jupyter notebook only demonstrates on the tubulin images (structure imaging).
+#### Updates 11.26.2020
+More examples were added to the example dataset.